MANZI7/pdsnd_github/README.md

 ### Description
-Describe what your project is about and what it does: bikeshare project was designed to display the statistical information about the bike rent of three chosen city of the USA
+Describe what your project is about and what it does: bikeshare project was designed to display the statistical information about the bike rent of three chosen city of the USA this project show well the distance covered by the bike along the six month
 ### Files used
 Include the files used:
 CHICAGO.CSV,NEW_YORK_CITY.CSV AND WASHINGTON.CSV